 Equilibrio on the other hand uses microtechnology that makes any surface (even shiny marble surfaces) anti-slip — from lobbies to shower stalls.
 It becomes even more anti-slip the wetter the surface gets.
 Truly amazing.
 So instead of coming up with something corny and trivial like “slip-X” we developed the name Equilibrio using an Italian version of the word equilibrium which of course means balance.

 The technology in your industry has advanced, with new players (and raised expectations) establishing a different benchmark for performance.
 The gauge by which your brand is judged has shifted.
 A lot.

-For Simply Snackin’, it was reintroducing itself in the competitive premium jerky space while Alchemy Global was entering the fierce space of management and wealth counseling in the competitive sports and entertainment space, and needed a new name along with a brand overhaul.
+For Simply Snackin’, it was reintroducing itself in the competitive premium jerky space while Alchemy Global was entering the fierce space of management and wealth counseling in the highly competitive sports and entertainment space, and needed a new name along with a complete brand overhaul.

 3. The Evolutionary Rebrand